avanish-patel/Flutter/notekepper/README.md

-# notekepper
+# Notekepper

-A new Flutter application.
+A Note taking Flutter application.
+Using SQLite to persist data locally.

 ## Getting Started